Skip to main content

 Taylor Nikolaus, originally from Arizona, graduated in December 2021, majoring in political science and minoring in organizational behavior and foundational language with certificates in legal studies and international development.
 Taylor was the president of the Prelaw Society at BYU–Hawaii.
 After graduation, she applied to graduate school to obtain a joint J.D./M.P.A. degree, in hopes of working in the public service field in law and government.

-portrait of Mila Stanley
+portrait of Angela Morales

-Angela Morales majored in political science and psychology with certificates in legal studies, criminal justice and international development.
+Angela Morales majored in political science and psychology with certificates in legal studies, criminal justice, and international development.
 She was the president and founder of Human Dignity Club at BYU–Hawaii.
 She obtained a teaching endorsement from the Geneva Office for Human Rights Education to instruct and train students in the Philippines about human dignity and international human rights.
 Her goals include going to all the national parks and becoming a women’s rights lawyer.

 Image of Sara Sharp